mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 <th>Description</th>
 </tr>
 <tr>
-<td>7...11</td>
+<td>7</td>
 <td>The False-Color array is optional, but there are rules to using it.
-If we decide to specify a False-Color array, we have to make sure that it has the exact same number of elements as the vertex array.
-After all, every vertex needs its own colour.
+If we decide to specify a False-Color array, we have to make sure that it has the exact same number of elements as the vertex array, after all, every vertex needs its own colour.
 We must also make sure that every element in the False-Color array represents a valid colour.
-Colours in Rhino are defined as integers which store the red, green and blue channels.
+Colours in VBScript are defined as integers which store the red, green and blue channels.
 The channels are defined as numbers in the range {0; 255}, and they are mashed together into a bigger number where each channel is assigned its own niche.
 The advantage of this is that all colours are just numbers instead of more complex data-types, but the downside is that these numbers are usually meaningless for mere mortals:<br><br>

 <img src="{{ site.baseurl }}/images/primer-colortable.svg" width="60%" float="right"><br>